CarlosCastillo123/Cisc187Assignments/W1/Assinment-1.md

 #Each element in this example will be the same size as an integer which is 4 bytes.
 ```
 ## 3.Steps for opperations for an array containing 100 elements
-Reading an array would tale a single step since accesing an array allows you to access
+Reading an array would take a single step since accessing an array allows you to access
 elements at a specific index. ex a[i]

 Searching for a value not contained in the array would require looping through each element